 Where studies have been unavoidably disrupted, you should approach your college.

 - Make sure that you understand all feedback.
 Read it thoroughly and ask your tutor for further explanation where necessary.
 Then take the steps necessary to improve.
 Remind yourself of this feedback when working on further assignments.

 - If you can't find a way forward, ask your tutor for guidance.

 - Is this more a matter of low self esteem?
-If so, remember that your faculty spends a great deal of time selecting suitable candidates for its courses.
+If so, remember that your college spends a great deal of time selecting suitable candidates for its courses.
 By accepting you, staff are confident that you have the talent to succeed.

 I'm inefficient – I lose things or miss deadlines etc